tlswg/tls13-spec/draft-ietf-tls-tls13.md

 of curves specified here is sufficient for interoperability with all currently deployed and properly configured TLS implementations.

+#### Deprecated Extensions

+The following extensions are no longer applicable to TLS 1.3, although TLS 1.3 clients MAY send them if they are willing to negotiate them with prior versions of TLS.
+TLS 1.3 servers MUST ignore these extensions if they are negotiating TLS 1.3: max_fragment_length, truncated_hmac, srp, encrypt_then_mac, extended_master_secret, SessionTicket, and renegotiation_info.

 %%### Key Exchange Messages
 %%### Authentication Messages
 %%### Handshake Finalization Messages